sfushidahardy/SSEA-Linear-Algebra-22/README.md

 # SSEA-Linear-Algebra-Activities
 > Database of activities used in the Stanford Summer Engineering Academy mathematics course (2022).
 Created by Shintaro Fushida-Hardy, Pranav Nuti, and Megan Selbach-Allen.
 Please feel free to modify and incorporate any of these activities into your own courses!
-(Materials licensed under GPL.)
+(Materials licensed under [Creative Commons Attribution ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/).)

 The activities are arranged by topic:
 + Introduction